andre-hctulc/nextjs-kit/README.md

 if (typeof data.id !== "string") {
     // By default the user message is empty.
-    // To interpret the error message as the user message set `userMessage: true` throw new ServerError("ID is not a string.
+    // To interpret the error message as the user message set `userMessage: true`.
+    // When `userMessage` is not provided the error message is derived from the status. throw new ServerError("ID is not a string.
 Got " + typeof data.id, {
         status: 400,
-        userMessage: "ID invalid",
+        userMessage: "Invalid ID",
     });
 }
 ```